 This chapter presents a contribution to the visual tracking of objects by a legged robot using all of its degrees of freedom.
 We approach this issue in a principled way applying ideas of Visual Servoing.
 Nowadays visual tracking solutions for this kind of robots inspired in the Visual Servoing approach only move the effectors linked directly to the camera.
-As far as we know, not much work has been reported in the literature about Visual Servoing for legged robots, giving a general description of the control system [36, 37].
+As far as we know, not much work has been reported in the literature about Visual Servoing for legged robots, giving general descriptions of the control system [31, 32].
 In this work we concentrate in obtaining a detailed mathematical description of the image Jacobian matrix taking into account all the effectors which can affect the image captured by the robot's camera.
 In section 3.1 we provide a general description of the approach.
 In section 3.2 we construct, starting from a general description of this kind of robots, the Jacobian matrix that describes its forward kinematics.
 Visual Servoing is performed computing the pseudoinverse of this matrix in section 3.3.
-In section 3.4 we specialize our approach for an Aibo robot.
-In section 3.4.4 we present some experimental empirical results on the actual performance of the approach and discuss its limitations.
+In section 3.4 we specialize our approach for an Aibo robot, presenting some experimental empirical results on the actual performance of the approach and discussing its limitations.
 The notation used through the chapter is presented in table 3.1.